Using BART to Perform Pareto Optimization and Quantify its Uncertainties: Introduction

+Many important Industry 4.0 problems \citep[e.g.][]{Xie2014,Han2016,Ivanov2016} can be formulated as multiobjective optimization (MO) problems.
+For example, \cite{Shukla2020} describe how the use of dynamic voltage scaling in real-time embedded systems (RTES) produces the two mutually conflicting objectives of energy efficiency and timeliness of task execution.
+Furthermore, the timing constraints of tasks in RTES can only be approximated, which prompts the need to quantify this imprecision.

+More generally, if each objective in a problem corresponds to an output dimension in the vector-valued function $\f(\bm{\cdot})$, the goal of MO is to ``minimize'' (or ``maximize'', depending on the application) this function.
+Seldom will all of these objectives be simultaneously minimized by the same input setting.
+Hence, we seek to find the set of best compromises between competing objectives and the set of all inputs that produce these compromises.
+(Section \ref{sec:mo} provides a mathematical definition of best compromises.)
+The former set is called the Pareto Front (PF); the latter set is called the Pareto Set (PS).

 When the function cannot be explicitly evaluated or where the number of evaluations is limited, statistical methods can be helpful.
-A common strategy in computer experiments for PF and PS estimation is to approximate $\f(\bm{\cdot})$ by a surrogate model trained on a small number of evaluated points and perform inference on this fitted surrogate model \citep[e.g. see][]{Knowles06,Zhang09,Emmerich11,Svenson11}. \cite{Binois15} achieve PF estimation and uncertainty quantification (UQ) by fitting a GP and using concepts from the theory of random sets \citep{Molchanov2005}.
-However, \cite{Binois15}'s approach to PF estimation introduces three layers of approximation: emulating $\f(\bm{\cdot})$ with a GP, approximating conditional simulations of the trained GP by discretizing the input space into a finite number of points, and finding the PF of these approximate GP realizations.
+A common strategy in computer experiments for PF and PS estimation is to approximate $\f(\bm{\cdot})$ by a surrogate model trained on a small number of evaluated points and perform inference on this fitted surrogate model \citep[e.g. see][]{Svenson11}. \cite{Binois15} achieve PF estimation and uncertainty quantification (UQ) by fitting a Gaussian Process (GP), simulating approximate realizations of the fitted GP, and treating the resulting approximate conditional PFs as random sets.
+However, their second step requires discretizing the input space into a finite number of points, which may be computationally expensive if the input dimension is large.
 Furthermore, no work in general has been done to quantify the uncertainty of PS estimation with GPs.